Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 where $G(v) = (1 + e^{-v})^{-1}$ is the logistic cumulative distribution function.
-The profile-pair differencing \eqref{eq:deltaX} eliminates any alternative-specific constant, so we need only estimate the single parameter function $\bfbeta(\cdot)$.
+The profile-pair differencing \eqref{eq:deltaX} eliminates any alternative-specific constant, so we need only estimate respondent-specific preference vectors.
+In practice, our estimator uses the cross-sectional information to learn $f(\bfZ_i)$ and then uses each respondent's repeated choices to update the residual component $\boldsymbol{\eta}_i$.

 The key assumption of this model is an additive utility that is linear in attribute levels, which rules out attribute interactions unless explicitly included.
 The logistic link from the Gumbel error distribution is a secondary modeling choice---common alternatives such as probit are nearly indistinguishable in practice.
-While $\bfbeta(\bfZ)$ is left fully nonparametric, the additive utility structure is what distinguishes the approach from purely design-based methods and is the source of its additional identifying power.
-We discuss its limitations in Section~\ref{sec:limitations}, where we also discuss some possible extensions to address these limitations.
+While $f(\bfZ)$ is left fully nonparametric, the additive utility structure is what distinguishes the approach from purely design-based methods and is the source of its additional identifying power.
+More fundamentally, the random utility framework makes the recovered $\hat{\bfbeta}_i$ interpretable as preferences rather than coefficients in a flexible classifier.
+Every structural quantity we report, including MRS, WTP, compensating differentials, and vote shares in counterfactual contests, is a parameter of an economic model.
+Without this framework, the DNN-plus-empirical-Bayes approach would remain a useful flexible prediction tool.
+It would still recover heterogeneous predicted choice probabilities, direction-versus-intensity decompositions, polarization, attribute-importance shares, and subgroup heterogeneity as features of a flexible classifier.
+What the random utility model specifically provides is a utility-cardinality interpretation that captures tradeoffs: the same $\hat{\bfbeta}_i$ can be compared across attributes (MRS, WTP), aggregated into vote shares, and used to compute compensating differentials.
+We discuss its limitations and possible extensions in Section~\ref{sec:limitations}.